-The earliest meaning recorded by the OED is defined as ‘The art of using language effectively so as to persuade or influence others, especially the exploitation of figures of speech and other compositional techniques to this end’.
-Teaching and study are highlighted in the second part of this definition: ‘the study of principles and rules to be followed by a speaker or writer striving for eloquence, esp. as formulated by ancient Greek and Roman writers’; a note points out the important role and status of rhetoric as one of the seven liberal arts, more specifically forming part of the trivium (or lower division) of the liberal arts in the medieval university.
+The earliest meaning recorded by the OED is defined as “The art of using language effectively so as to persuade or influence others, esp. the exploitation of figures of speech and other compositional techniques to this end.”
+Teaching and study are highlighted in the second part of this definition: “the study of principles and rules to be followed by a speaker or writer striving for eloquence, esp. as formulated by ancient Greek and Roman writers”; a note points out the important role and status of rhetoric as one of the seven liberal arts, more specifically forming, together with grammar and logic, part of the trivium (or lower division) of the liberal arts in the medieval university.
 Modern work in literary linguistics has highlighted the central importance of rhetoric and of rhetorical figures in the construction of literary style in Renaissance English.

 The typical modifiers of rhetoric itself in contemporary usage are telling, and are overwhelmingly depreciative.
 It may be lofty or soaring, but also high-flown or overblown; populist; empty or mere; and a striking theme is revealed by the set of modifiers bellicose, belligerent, heated, overheated, fiery, strident, incendiary, or inflammatory, all statistically significant in contemporary usage.
 In today’s general usage people are frequently described as spouting or spewing (variously modified) varieties of rhetoric; while rhetoric (again typically when modified in various ways) is conceptualized as something that may be employed, deployed, or eschewed.